1spb-org/g-text2midi/README.md

 # g-text2midi

 This software lets you play some text via MIDI.
 Almost all you need to construct the MIDI file is probably implemented, but not transposing, no loops, no linking or embedding.
+Here's an example:

 ```json
 {